freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

 - The part you want the variable to be is `"psql -X --username=freecodecamp --dbname=bikes --tuples-only -c"`
-- Add this at the of the file: `PSQL="psql -X --username=freecodecamp --dbname=bikes --tuples-only -c"`
+- Add this at the top of the file: `PSQL="psql -X --username=freecodecamp --dbname=bikes --tuples-only -c"`

 ## 930. Use `PSQL` Variable